Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-03/05-github-pages/page-04.md

 <span class="label label-warning">Load Time</span> This page contains embedded interactive content.
 In may take 3-10 seconds to completely load.

-In order for our repo to be served, we need to tell GitHub that this is a “GitHub pages project site."
+To serve our repository, we need to tell GitHub that this is a "GitHub pages project site."

 <div class="row callout-columns status-warning">
   <div class="col-lg-3">